-Non-Sewn Exhibits (SF 50153a)
+Non-Sewn Exhibits (SF 50153a) Exhibit one of the following:

 - Clothing Portfolio Complete at least four different samples/activities from Chapters 2, 3 AND/OR 4 of the project manual.
-The Portfolio should be placed in an 8 1⁄2" x 11", 3 ring binder.
+The Portfolio should be placed in an 8 /2" x 11", 3 ring binder.
 Include an appropriate cover, dividers, and table of contents.
-NOTE this can be a continuation of a Portfolio created in Sewing 1 and/or Sewing 2.
+NOTE - this can be a continuation of a Portfolio created in Clothing 1 and/or Clothing 2.
 Additional pages can be added each year but must be dated with the year created.
 See project manual, pages 11-13, for portfolio formatting. - Expanded Textile Science Scrapbook Must include at least 10 different textile samples.
 Use Textile Information Cards template on page 29 in the project manual to identify fabric swatches.
 Completed textile cards should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover.
 See project manual, pages 39-52, for fabric science experiments. - Advanced Entrepreneurial Sewing Using knowledge gained in project manual, Chapter 5, display one sample product with a business plan that includes a business ID and logo.
 The exhibit may be a notebook, poster or small display.

-Sewn Non-Clothing Exhibit (SF 50153b)
+Sewn Non-Clothing Exhibit (SF 50153b) Exhibit one of the following: